gui23dib/Hangman/README.md

-# jogo-da-forca
+# Hangman Python
- classico jogo da forca em python 3.10
+   Basic first project of hangman in python